SR-CLD: Spatially Resolved Chord Length Distributions for Statistical Description and Visualization of Non-uniform Microstructures: Case studies

 \subsection{Two-phase microstructures of titanium alloys}

-The second case study demonstrates the application of SR-CLD on real microstructures to describe spatial variation of phase sizes.
+The third case study demonstrates the application of SR-CLD on real microstructures to describe spatial variation of phase sizes.
 Specifically, we quantify the spatial variation of the $\alpha$ phase in two-phase microstructures of two dissimilar titanium alloys additively manufactured and experimentally characterized by Kennedy et al.\ \cite{kennedy2021microstructure}.
 The authors co-deposited Ti5553 and Ti64 alloys using a wire-arc additive manufacturing process, which results in spatial variations of the composition, microstructure, and thus properties (e.g., strength and damage tolerance).
 The spatial microstructure variation is primarily manifested in a variation of the lath size of the $\alpha$ phase.
-To demonstrate our approach for these materials, we processed the raw experimental images of the phases into the binary format consistent with the pixel count method, aligned the individual images into large composite images and calculated SR-CLD for the entire composite images.
+To demonstrate our approach for these materials, we processed the raw experimental images of the phases into the binary format consistent with the scan-line method, aligned the individual images into large composite images and computed SR-CLDs for the entire composite images.

-{\it{Raw data and image pre-processing}}.
 Raw data published by Kennedy et al.\ \cite{kennedy2021microstructure} contain over 900 high-resolution scanning electron microscope images for two additively manufactured materials: Ti5553-on-Ti64 and Ti64-on-Ti5553.
-To segment the raw images, we first applied a Gaussian filter (with radius of \SI{5}{px}) and then applied a threshold optimally selected using Yen's method \cite{366472} to obtain binary images whose white pixels represent the $\alpha$ phase (laths) of interest.
+To segment the raw images, we first applied a Gaussian filter (with radius of \SI{5}{px}) and then applied a threshold selected using Yen's method \cite{366472} to obtain binary images whose white pixels represent the $\alpha$ phase (laths) of interest.
 The binary images were passed through erosion and dilation filters to clean up the remaining segmentation noise \cite{vincent1993grayscale, priya2017effective}.
-Hundreds of the individual segmented images were then aligned and merged into large composite images: one for Ti5553-on-Ti64 and one for Ti64-on-Ti5553 samples (except a couple of stained images at the top of the analyzed regions).
+Hundreds of the individual segmented images were then aligned and merged into large composite images: one for Ti5553-on-Ti64 and one for Ti64-on-Ti5553 samples (except a couple of stained regions at the top of the characterized area).